The page has been translated by Gen AI.

 -actionAction setting (run or stop)

--diragent.json, metric.json, log.json location of ServiceWatch Agent configuration files such as
+-dirLocation of ServiceWatch Agent configuration files such as agent.json, metric.json, log.json

-agent.json, metric.json, log.json files are in current location/agent/examples/os-metrics-min-examples, and assuming the otelcontribcol_linux_amd64 file is in current location/agent, run as follows.
+Assuming that agent.json, metric.json, log.json files are in current_location/agent/examples/os-metrics-min-examples and otelcontribcol_linux_amd64 file is in current_location/agent, execute as follows.

 Color mode